 Overall, be vigilant about inspecting and clearing your gutters.
 Also, keep in mind that clogs can happen inside the downspout so watch for overflows in the seams of the downspouts which points to a blockage.

 Even if your home has a proper incline to allow water to flow away from the foundation, there are other pieces of your drainage system.
 Over time, pipes can corrode or get damaged by roots, which can create clogs and backups.
 If your basement gets damp even when it’s not raining, a drainage block is a likely culprit.

 These days, modern fireplaces are a lot better at distributing heat throughout the home.
 However, one unfortunate side effect of this efficiency is condensation inside the chimney.
 Since less hot air travels up the stack, it cools down too quickly, creating water droplets.
 Making matters worse, these droplets contain many of the byproducts of burning wood, which means that it turns to a mild acid wash.
 Over time, this acid can wear down the masonry inside your chimney, which can lead to leakage.

 Damaged or Nonexistent Chimney Cap

-We recommend that all chimneys have a full-sized cap on top, which helps keep rainwater out, and protect the crown of your chimney from breaking down and getting cracks which will cause movement in winter.
-We recommend full-sized caps because these protect the entire crown of your chimney and the upper veneer where as many over covers only keep rainwater out of your flue liner but still allow the crown to be exposed to water damage.
+We recommend that all chimneys have a full-sized cap on top, which helps keep rainwater out and protect the crown of your chimney from breaking down and getting cracks which will cause movement in winter.
+We recommend full-sized caps because these protect the entire crown of your chimney and the upper veneer whereas many over covers only keep rainwater out of your flue liner but still exposes the crown to water damage.